yaroslaff/nudecrawler/README.md

   --detect-image SCRIPT
-                        explicitly use this script to detect nudity on image file --detect-url SCRIPT   explicitly use this script to detect nudity on image URL --detect METHOD       One of true, false, nudepy, aid, nsfwapi, nudenet --extensions [EXTENSIONS ...]
+                        explicitly use this script to detect nudity on image file --detect-url SCRIPT   explicitly use this script to detect nudity on image URL --detect METHOD       One of true, false, nudepy, nudenetb, aid, nsfwapi, nudenet --extensions [EXTENSIONS ...]
-                        interesting extensions (with dot, like .jpg) --minsize MINSIZE     min size of image in Kb (10) --cache PATH          path to cache file (will create if missing)
+                        interesting extensions (with dot, like .jpg) --minsize MINSIZE     min size of image in Kb (10) --max-pictures N      Detect only among first prefiltered N pictures --cache PATH          path to cache file (will create if missing)

 Output options: